dragonflydb/dragonfly/tests/README.md

 - **[key_limt_test](./dragonfly/key_limit_test.py)**: Example test using `@dfly_multi_test_args`

 # Integration tests
 To simplify running integration test each package should have its own Dockerfile.
-The Dockerfile should contain everything needed in order to test the package against Drafongly.
+The Dockerfile should contain everything needed in order to test the package against Dragonfly.
 Docker can assume Dragonfly is running on localhost:6379.
 To run the test:
 ```
 docker build -t [test-name] -f [test-dockerfile-name] .